DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 SERVICE SETS

 - 802.11 defines different kinds of SERVICE SETS which are groups of wireless network devices
-- There are three main TYPES:
+- There are three main types:
     - INDEPENDENT
     - INFRASTRUCTURE
     - MESH